tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1d-jane-upgrade_all_sites-overview.md

 These checklists contain the sites I am supporting, and that need to be updated.

-## Working OK - Checklist
+## Checklist: Basic Functionality

-This checklist tracks progress in getting these sites to work ok.
+Tracking the progress in getting the home pages of these sites to render without errors or warnings.

 - [x] ArtsyVisions.com
+- [x] Groja.com
+- [x] JooMooWebSites.com
+- [x] SeeOurMinds.com
+- [x] TomHartung.com
+- [ ] TomWHartung.com

+## Checklist: Essential Tasks

+Tracking the progress in making essential updates to the content on these sites.
+These changes include security updates and essential review items.

+- [ ] ArtsyVisions.com
 - [ ] Groja.com
 - [ ] JooMooWebSites.com
-- [x] SeeOurMinds.com
+- [ ] SeeOurMinds.com
 - [x] TomHartung.com
 - [ ] TomWHartung.com

+For high-level details about each site, see the **"Essential Tasks"** section.

-## Content Updates - Checklist
+## Checklist: Additional Updates to Content

-This checklist tracks progress in getting the content reviewed and updated on these sites.
+Checklist to track the progress in getting the content reviewed and updated on these sites.

 - [ ] ArtsyVisions.com
 - [ ] Groja.com
 - [ ] JooMooWebSites.com
 - [ ] SeeOurMinds.com
-- [ ] TomHartung.com
+- [x] TomHartung.com
 - [ ] TomWHartung.com

 For high-level details about each site, see the **"Additional Goals"** section.

-# Top-level Process
+# The Main Process of Processes

 - [ ] 1.
-Get all sites running locally
+Get all sites running locally on jane
 - [ ] 2.
-Get all sites running under apache -- but don't worry about SSL yet
+Get all sites running under apache -- but don't worry about SSL yet - new backup
 - [ ] 3.
+Make changes listed in the **"Essential Tasks"** section
+- [ ] 4.
+Server shuffle:
+  - [ ] 4.1 Start using bette for music
+  - [ ] 4.2 Install ubuntu server focal fossa 20.04 on barbara and make it the server
+  - [ ] 4.3 Start using jane for tv surfing
+- [ ] 5.
+Install kubuntu focal fossa 20.04 on ava
+  - [ ] 5.1 Get all sites running
+  - [ ] 5.2 Get all sites running under apache -- but don't worry about SSL yet - newer backup
+  - [ ] 5.3 Start using it for new development
+- [ ] 6.
 Make changes listed in the **"Additional Goals"** section

-# Additional Goals

-While updating these sites, also make the following changes:
+# Essential Tasks - Before Making Barbara the Server

+Make these changes before updating barbara to be the server:

 - [ ] 1.
 ArtsyVisions.com - Django and Materialize
     - [ ] Review social networking icons